ietf-wg-cellar/flac-specification/rfc_backmatter.md

 The frame ends with 6 padding bits and a 2 byte frame CRC

 To decode this subframe, 21 predictions have to be calculated and added to their corresponding residuals.
 This is a sequential process: as each prediction uses previous samples, it is not possible to start this decoding halfway a subframe or decode a subframe with parallel threads.

+The following table breaks down the calculation of each sample.
+For example, the predictor without shift value of row 4 is found by applying the predictor with the three warm-up samples: 7*111 - 6*79 + 2*0 = 303.
+This value is then shifted right by 2 bit: 303 >> 2 = 75.
+Then, the decoded residual sample is added: 75 + 3 = 78.

 Residual  | Predictor w/o shift | Predictor | Sample value
 ----------|:-----|:----|:----